peterjc/thapbi-pict/docs/custom_database/build_db.rst

   which the NCBI says should be "*Phytophthora* sp. *novaeguinee*"

 Strict validation has its downsides when combined with uncurated metadata and unrecorded synonyms.
+It is also a moving target - in this case if rather than December 2019, we had used the January 2020 NCBI taxonomy, this merged *Phytophthora sansomea* (taxid 358102) into *Phytophthora sansomeana* (taxid 555429) without setting an alias - affecting five more accessions here.

-In this case the problem wasn't actually splitting the species name from the free text, but if it were, one fix would be to download the data in GenBank or TinySeq XML format rather than FASTA, which would give the species separately.
+In this case the problem wasn't actually splitting the species name from the free text, but rather the (older) species name in the description did not match the (newer) annotated species name used in the NCBI taxonomy, or one of the defined synonyms.

+One fix would be to download the data in GenBank, EMBL or TinySeq XML format rather than FASTA, which would give the species separately.
 Alternatively, THAPBI PICT will accept curated species data as described next.

 Curated import